michaeluno/sample-tdd-plugin/test/readme.md

-# Admin Page Framework Demo - Test Suite
+Sample TDD Plugin - Test Suite

 In order to run the tests, configure the setting file (`settings.cfg`) and run the installer and the executor scripts.